HouseJoJo/revel-textbook-scraping/README.md

 ##Revel Textbook Scraping
 Selenium based application written in python
 The program is used for a user to login to revel and retrieve an .md document with all the contents of a selected textbook.

+Requires the installation of Selenium, Python, and geckodriver